joshuajohncohen/chatGPT-term/README.md

-# chatGPT-jailbreak
+# chatGPT-term

-Jailbreak chatGPT and give it access to a real terminal with this project! chatGPT-jailbreak v1.0 is based on the project Alice from https://github.com/greshake/Alice, which provides some ideas for a method.
+Jailbreak chatGPT and give it access to a real terminal with this project! chatGPT-term v1.0 is based on the project Alice from https://github.com/greshake/Alice, which provides some ideas for a method.

-To use chatGPT-jailbreak, clone the repository and run `main.py`.
-This script will provide instructions on how to use chatGPT-jailbreak.
+To use chatGPT-term, clone the repository and run `main.py`.
+This script will provide instructions on how to use chatGPT-term.

 ## Requirements

 - Linux operating system
+- Python >=3.6.3
 - The pip package rich

 A Windows version is in development and will be released soon.